dorren/parrotpy/README.md

 # Scenarios

 * Build test data from scratch.
-* Or analyze existing data frame to generate to generate synthetic test data from it.
+* Or analyze existing data frame to generate synthetic test data from it.
 * For more customization, generate python code from eixisting dataframe analysis and make tweaks.

 # Repository